If you cannot see a file in the Projects view, switch to the File System view, which shows all the files in the file system.

 To move to the root directory of the file system, select Computer in the menu (1).
 Select Home to move to the user's home directory.
-Further, you can select a project to move to an open project or Projects to move to the directory specified in the Projects directory field in Tools > Options > Build & Run > General.
+Further, you can select a project to move to an open project or Projects to move to the directory specified in the Projects directory field in Edit > Preferences > Build & Run > General.

-The file that is currently active in the editor determines which folder is displayed in the File System view:
+The file that is currently active in the editor determines which folder to display in the File System view:

 - Projects if the file is located in a subdirectory of the Projects directory

 - Home if the file is located in the user's home directory

 - Computer in all other cases

 To stop the synchronization between the editor and the File System view, deselect the (Synchronize Root Directory with Editor) button.